 Black leotards and tights in black or pink and tap shoes.
 Capri length dance pants are optional.
 Tap 3 and higher students may wear solid colored leotards and tights or capris.

 Leotards and footless tights in any solid color and jazz shoes.
-Jazz pants are
+Jazz pants are optional.

 Leotards and footless tights in any solid color.
 Bare feet.

 BOYS, YOUNG MEN & ADULTS can wear what their comfort level allows.
 Suggested attire for men: black sweat pants, white or black shirt, and appropriate footwear.